 Here’s where chromaticism comes in: What if we could have leading tones for notes other than the tonic?

 In classical music, the leading tone is crucial to our perception of what key we’re in.
 That leading tone will frequently occur within the V chord.
-So we can use the leading tone and V chord of another key to temporarily “point” at that key.
+We can also use the leading tone and V chord of another key to temporarily “point” at that key.

 For example, V in the key of D major, as we’ve seen, is A. The leading tone of A is G#.
 G# isn’t in the key of D major (D E F# G A B C# D), but we can still use G# in the key of D major to “point” at A. The way we’ll usually do that is to use it in the context of an E major chord, which is the V chord in the key of A.